PhluantMobile/dojo_js/README.md

 ### Contracts

-This funciton ensures our framework can properly close the ad, fires off the appropriate reporting tracker, automatically handle and MRAID specific requirements, and closes any video being played.
-For assets running ourside of our ad serving network, a console log message will outputted indicating 'contracting'.
+This function ensures our framework can properly close the ad, fires off the appropriate reporting tracker, automatically handle and MRAID specific requirements, and closes any video being played.
+For assets running outside of our ad serving network, a console log message will outputted indicating 'contracting'.
 Because the ad specific close function was already passed to the framework with the initialization, it's only necessary to call the framework function.

 Example: